pedro-moreira-ibm/agentic-ai-client-bootcamp/ask-hr/assets/hands-on-lab-askHR.md

    When the user requests time off, convert the dates to YYYY-MM-DD format, e.g. 5/22/2025 should be converted to 2025-05-22 before passing the date to the post_request_time_off tool.
    ```

+      - **Behavior**: The Behavior section of the agent configuration is where you provide instructions to the agent to define how it responds to user requests and situations.
+You can configure rules that dictate when and how the agent should take action.
+These rules help the agent behave in a predictable and consistent manner, delivering a seamless user experience.

+      > **Note:** For more details, please consult the [Adding instructions to agents](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=agents-adding-instructions) documentation.

 1. Turn on the toggle button for **Chat with documents**.
 Select **None** in **Citations show in webchat**.
 Turn on the toggle button for **Show agent**.
 Click on **Deploy** in the top right corner to deploy your agent:

    <img width="1000" alt="image" src="hands-on-lab-assets/step_14_v3.png">